RetroReversing/retroReversing/categories/consoles/GameBoy.md

 {% include link-to-other-site.html url="https://realboyemulator.wordpress.com/2013/01/03/a-look-at-the-game-boy-bootstrap-let-the-fun-begin/" description="RealBoy has an excellent page that gives you an in-depth look at how the Game Boy's bootloader works" title="A Look At The Game Boy Bootstrap: Let The Fun Begin!"  %}

+# Reverse Engineering Game Boy Games
+There have been a few very successful reverse engineering projects for the Game Boy, one of the most successful is the Pokemon dissassembly which managed to reverse engineer the entire game into a rebuildable ROM!

+## Legend of Zelda Links Awakening
+In August 2016 the website KZone started a full disassembly of the classic Game Boy game Link's Awakening, along the way they have written some excellent in-depth articles about how the game works.
+Check it out!

+{% include link-to-other-site.html url="https://kemenaran.winosx.com/posts/category-disassembling-links-awakening/" description="Find out how Zelda Link's Awakening for Game Boy works at KZone!" image="https://kemenaran.winosx.com/images/zelda-links-awakening-sfx/LADX-move.gif" title="Disassembling Link’s Awakening"  %}

 ---
 # All Posts
 <div>